pl4ds/pl4ds-webpage/index.md

 # PL4DS Meetings and Event Series

-PL4DS is a a series of meetings and events around research on Programming Languages for Distributed Systems.
+<p class="teaser">PL4DS is a a series of meetings and events around research on Programming Languages for Distributed Systems.</p>

-Programming languages for distributed systems have been flourishing in the past, providing ideas for the development of complex systems that have been deeply influential.
-However, over the last few years, researchers focusing on this area are scattered across different communities with limited interaction.
+<p class="subteaser">Programming languages for distributed systems have been flourishing in the past, providing ideas for the development of complex systems that have been deeply influential.
+However, over the last few years, researchers focusing on this area are scattered across different communities with limited interaction.</p>

 <a href="https://twitter.com/intent/tweet?button_hashtag=PL4DS&ref_src=twsrc%5Etfw" class="twitter-hashtag-button" data-size="large" data-show-count="false">Tweet #PL4DS</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>